-I’ve cooked a fair amount of turkey’s in my day and on occasion I’ve been sucked into trying a new “trendy” method.
-Each time I’ve been disappointed and go back to my good old trusted simple steps.
+I’ve cooked a fair amount of turkeys in my day.
+On occasion, I’ve been sucked into trying a new “trendy” method.
+Each time, I’ve been disappointed and go back to my good old trusted, Simple Tips for Cooking a Turkey.

-And just so you know the year I decided to try brining, I almost burnt my house down.
-True Story.
+And just so you know, the year I decided to try brining the turkey, I almost burnt my house down.
+True Story!

 What you will need:

-- a roasting pan (a disposable one will work fine if you do not have one. it needs to be at least 5 inches deep, so juices won”t spill out.
-Also if you use a disposable one put it on top of a cookie sheet so it won’t bend and be hard to get out of the oven once the Turkey is cooked.)
+- A roasting pan: A disposable roasting pan will work fine, if you do not have one.
+It needs to be at least 5 inches deep, so juices won’t spill out.
+Also, if you use a disposable pan, put it on top of a cookie sheet, so it won’t bend and be hard to get out of the oven once the Turkey is cooked.

-- a turkey…how big of a bird will you need to feed your crowd? (rule of thumb is one pound per adult and 1/2 pound per child you plan on feeding) …also you need to defrost your turkey if it is frozen.
-Depending on it’s size you will need to put it in your fridge for 2-3 days so it can unthaw.
-If it is still pretty frozen the night before you need to cook it you can stick it in a sink or large bowl full of cold water.
+- A turkey: How big of a bird will you need to feed your crowd?
+The rule of thumb is one pound per adult and 1/2 pound per child.
+Also, you need to defrost your turkey, if it is frozen.
+Depending on its size, you will need to defrost it in the fridge for 2-3 days so it can thaw.
+If it is still pretty frozen the night before you need to cook it, you can stick it in a sink or large bowl full of cold water.

-- Prepare oven bag according to directions on back of package (wait to make slits until you have the turkey all ready to go)
+- Prepare oven bag according to directions on back of package.
+Wait to make slits in the bag until the turkey is all ready to be put in the oven.

-- Preheat oven to temperature indicated on Turkey package…also note how long your turkey will need to cook (depends on it’s weight)
+- Preheat oven to temperature indicated on Turkey package.
+Also, note how long your turkey will need to cook.
+It depends on its weight.

-- Squeeze the lemon and orange all over turkey and put the squeezed out halves into the turkey’s cavity (if you prefer to put stuffing in the turkey’s cavity just leave the squeezed out halves out all together or you can put them in the bag with the turkey)
+- Squeeze the lemon and orange juice all over turkey and put the squeezed-out halves into the turkey’s cavity.
+If you prefer to put stuffing in the turkey’s cavity, don’t put the squeezed-out halves in the cavity.
+Place them in the bag with the turkey.

-- Once bag is closed and Turkey is upside down in the roaster, make the suggested slits in the bag before placing it in the oven.*****NOTE: that cooking turkey breast side down will prevent the little turkey popper thing (most turkeys come with this and it tells you when the turkey is done) from being able to pop up.
-You need to follow the suggested cooking time per pound that the turkey package gives you.
+- Once bag is closed and Turkey is upside down in the roaster, make the suggested slits in the bag before placing it in the oven.*****NOTE: Cooking turkey breast side down will prevent the pop-up thermometer from being able to pop up.
+Most turkeys come with one, and it tells you when the turkey is done.
+You need to follow the suggested cooking time per pound from the turkey oven bag package.
 I usually do an extra 30 minutes just to be safe.

-- When Turkey is done carefully remove it from the oven and cover it with foil (so it will stay nice and warm) until you are ready to cut and serve.
-If you need to get the drippings out of the bag and the roaster pan for gravy, just do it carefully and quickly and then cover the turkey back up until you are ready to cut and serve.
+- When Turkey is done, carefully remove it from the oven and cover it with foil.
+It will stay nice and warm until you are ready to cut and serve.
+If you need to get the drippings out of the bag and the roaster pan for gravy, just do it carefully and quickly.
+Then cover the turkey back up until you are ready to cut and serve.

 I hope you all have a great and super delicious Thanksgiving!